2021-23 BC Fishing Regulations see changes in Kootenay region - Grand Forks Gazette

-The BC Freshwater Fishing Regulations Synopsis for 2021-23 was released this week, and there are several changes in region four – Kootenay, that affect Cranbrook and Kimberley locals.
+The release of the BC Freshwater Fishing Regulations Synopsis for 2021-23 brings several changes in region four – Kootenay – affecting Cranbrook and Kimberley locals.

 Effective April 1, 2021 through March 31, 2023, the daily quota for cutthroat trout in St. Mary Lake will be reduced from five to zero.

-Region-wide, there is an amendment to the regional daily quota regulation of 15 fish (any size) to 15 fish (no more than five over 30 centimetres).
+Region-wide, an amendment changes the regional daily quota regulation of 15 fish (any size) to 15 fish (no more than five over 30 centimetres).

-As always, the general regulations include no fishing in any stream in region four from April 1 to June 14, when the rivers are closed for the annual spawning period.
+As always, the general regulations include no fishing in any stream in region four from April 1 to June 14, when the rivers are closed for the annual spawn.

 The Ministry of Forests Lands, Natural Resourse Operations and Rural Development (FLNRO) says the yearly closure ensures for successful reproduction, avoiding having anglers disturb or walk on any developing eggs in the sand and gravel.